cobudget/cobudget/README.md

 Just visit http://localhost:8081

+## Migrations
+Until we have a proper migrations system - make sure you run migrations from `api/migrations` when instructed in the PR

 ## License

 Released under the AGPLv3+ which is included in the file [LICENSE](LICENSE) in the git repository